-Figure 9.
-Example of multi-use regional park located adjacent to the Spanish Fork River trail contain higher intensity amenities such as pools, clubhouses, playgrounds, dog parks, sports courts, pavilions, and sitting areas.
-These parks will be owned and maintained by the Homeowners Association.

-• Trails are to be installed for connectivity of land uses, parks, transit options, and neighborhoods.
-A variety of trails (as shown in Exhibit 4) will be incorporated based on experience and use.
+- O Private parks will be incorporated into larger, higher-density development areas of Mixed Use Residential or Mixed-Use Commercial designations.
+These parks may contain higher intensity amenities such as pools, clubhouses, playgrounds, dog parks, sports courts, pavilions, and sitting areas.
+These parks will be used to meet the required level of service and will be owned and maintained by the Homeowners Association. - o Trails are to be installed for connectivity of land uses, parks, transit options, and neighborhoods.
+A network of trails (as shown in Exhibit 4) will be incorporated based on connectivity and land use intensity.
 Pedestrian wayfinding will be introduced by subtle trail markers to provide a sense of safety, orientation and unity as users explore the massive open spaces that surround Westbridge Meadows.
-Fencing of trail corridors is important to assist in public vs private space and will be sensitively designed and placed to compliment the sites' natural character and promote safety.
+Fencing of trail corridors is important to assist in public vs private space and will be sensitively designed and placed to compliment the sites' natural character and to promote safety.
 Trailheads or parking areas will be provided based on anticipated uses and to encourage trail utilization.
+In addition to pedestrian trails, designated bike paths will be provided on each side of collector class roadways and higher.
+These bike paths will be extensive enough to be a legitimate transportation resource.